kangk1204/dearmeta/README.md

 - **Reusing downloads:** Copy `.dearmeta_cache/` from an existing machine to avoid re-downloading long-lived GEO artifacts.
 - **Verbose logging:** Append `--verbose` to `dearmeta` commands to print debug logs and capture them in `runtime/pipeline.log`.
 - **R package errors:** Ensure the system libraries listed above are installed, then rerun `Rscript scripts/install.R`.
+- **R version mismatch:** `scripts/bootstrap.sh` requires R ≥ the version recorded in `renv.lock` (currently 4.5.1).
+Install a recent R build or point the script at the right binary via `RSCRIPT=/opt/R/4.5/bin/Rscript bash scripts/bootstrap.sh`.
+- **Bioconductor bootstrap:** If `install.R` complains about missing packages such as `XVector` or `SparseArray`, rerun `Rscript scripts/prime-bioconductor.R` to preinstall the base Bioconductor stack before invoking the bootstrap script again.
+- **libpng / zlib link errors:** When CRAN's `png` package fails with `cannot find -lz`, install the matching Conda libraries inside the active env (`conda install -c conda-forge zlib libpng xz`) so `R CMD INSTALL` can link against them.
+- **libxml2 / XML package errors:** `scripts/bootstrap.sh` automatically points `XML_CONFIG` at `/usr/bin/xml2-config` and exports the required include/library paths when it exists.
+If you are on a non-Debian system, set `XML_CONFIG` to your system `xml2-config` path before running the script so CRAN's `XML`/`xml2` packages can link successfully.
+- **Bioconductor version drift:** When Bioconductor only ships a newer release of a pinned package (e.g., `sesameData` or `FlowSorted.*`), the bootstrap script logs a warning and keeps the newer build because it is ≥ the lockfile version.

 ## Development Notes
 - Core Python sources live in `src/dearmeta/`.